rrsaikat/DonorKothai/README.md

 Reduce the wastage of blood.
 Usually Blood banks store more blood so that they fulfil every requirement because the demand for blood is undefined.

+## Features
+   1. Secured authentication by phone
+   2. One tap calling
+   3. Give direction to the targeted user
+   4. Can make request for blood along with donors

+## Upcoming Features
+   1. Cancel option for blood request
+   2. Show person's image into the marker
+   3. User ratings option

 ## User Manual
 Use the project with your own Firebase instance and Google Maps API key